TESTgroup-BNL/CSVQA/README.md

 These scripts are not optimized for memory usage and should be expected to potentially use more than twice the memory as the size of the original data, possibly much more depending on resampling intervals.
 They are also not optimized for multi-threaded processing; an obvious improvement could be made by run resmapling of different intervals in parallel.

 **Known Issues:**
--If timestamp column isn't first, resampling may fail.
+- If timestamp column isn't first, resampling may fail.
--Index column is not excluded from correlation calcs, throws a warning
+- Index column is not excluded from correlation calcs, throws a warning

 ******************************